 Daniel had Laura stand on her hands and knees in the water.
 The man’s wife and the four other couples began to walk toward the fountain.
 Daniel got behind Laura and began doing it with her.
 The couples stood at the edge of the fountain, watching.
 Twice Daniel’s knees slipped and he had to start over.
 Laura first tried her palms on the floor of the pool, then her forearms, then palms again.
 The couples moved their heads, straining to see from new and different angles, but didn’t dare move their feet.
 Daniel stopped slipping, and at once both Daniel and Laura pushed toward one another and began to do it more smoothly.
 One person took out his phone and took a picture; three others began recording a video.
 “More splashing,” someone said.
 Daniel dropped one hand into the water and began splashing Laura.

 “It’s okay,” the same person said.
 “You don’t have to.”

 The couples watched silently.
 Then someone said, “Rub her back.”
 Daniel began to gently rub Laura’s back as he did it with her.
 Then he stopped rubbing her back and began to do it faster and faster.

 “How does it look?” he shouted.
 Laura lifted one hand from the water and rested it on the stone dolphin beside her, then gazed up.

 “Beautiful,” someone answered.
 “So beautiful.”

 B.H.
 James‘s novel Parnucklian for Chocolate was a finalist for the 2014 PEN Center USA Literary Award.
 He is a graduate of the University of Nebraska at Omaha MFA in Writing program and has taught high school English for eight years.
-He lives in Northern California with his wife and son and two cats: Rooster and Mike Tyson. www.bhjames.com.
+He lives in Northern California with his wife and son and two cats: Rooster and Mike Tyson.
+For more info visit: www.bhjames.com.